borrokk/IE_Project-Canephora/README.md

 Multilayer perceptron on Spotify audio features to :
 1) Identify the song and artist from its characteristics(musical)

-2) Identify whether song is by male or female group
+2) Identify whether song is by male or female kpop group

 3) Analyse characteristics of song to determine its popularity